How I like to work as a Manager

 My Role

-I have two main focus: the business and the team.
+I have two main focuses: the business and the team.

 From the business perspective: